kiran94/edit-markdown-table.nvim/README.md

 > Edit Markdown Tables from Neovim

-`edit-markdown-table.nvim` is a simple plugin which makes updating markdown tables a breeze, even for tables with length strings.
+`edit-markdown-table.nvim` is a simple plugin which makes updating markdown tables a breeze, even for tables with lengthy strings.
 See the [preview](#Preview) for a demo.

 ## Install